ArturPrzybysz/ArturPrzybysz.github.io/content/posts/ProjectIntro.md

 Finally, we get insight into the nature of collaborations between artists, as we find that number of partnerships strongly correlates with artists' popularity.

-You can watch our teaser-video: [here](https://www.kaggle.com/danield2255/data-on-songs-from-billboard-19992019),
+You can watch our teaser video: [here!](https://www.kaggle.com/danield2255/data-on-songs-from-billboard-19992019)

 ## Dataset